SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 # Minion (pure minion stuff)
 ### Tier 2: Summoner
 * *Summoner provides an early-game source of minion damage and a bunch of minion utility.*
+* Passive: Floating Sentry
+  * Allow all sentries to be placed in the air
 * Ability 1: Name?
   * Creates time-limited minions that scale with level/attributes
   * Does not consume minion cap, but the max number of these is limited by cap (1/minion cap and 2/sentry cap)